Disclosure movement

-The disclosure movement is a social movement that argues governments generally, or the United States Government specifically, has secret information regarding UFOs and so-called "non-human intelligence" – variously described as space aliens, "interdimensional" beings, a novel form of life, demons, or even time travelers.
-The movement advocates for that supposed information to be declassified for purposes of human social and scientific advancement.
+The disclosure movement is a social movement that argues in favor of various conspiracy theories which allege that governments generally, or the United States government specifically, have secret information regarding UFOs and "non-human intelligence" – variously described as space aliens; "interdimensional" beings; beings originating on Earth or native to the atmosphere; demons; and even time travelers.
+The movement advocates for the supposed information to be declassified for purposes of human, social, and scientific advancement.
 The disclosure movement prophesizes a future event or process called "disclosure" that will mark the date upon which such declassification occurs.

 Adherents of the disclosure movement have variously predicted that Barack Obama, Hillary Clinton, Joe Biden, Donald Trump, or Pope Leo XIV are on the verge of initiating disclosure.
 The movement has been occasionally framed by observers as comparable to a system of religious belief.
-Notable disclosure advocates include David Wilcock, Steven Greer, and Christopher Mellon.
+Some notable disclosure advocates are David Wilcock, Steven Greer, and Christopher Mellon.

 Beliefs

-The disclosure movement is a loose knit movement whose adherents generally believe governments control secret information regarding UFOs and space aliens, and who advocate for its public release for commercial, spiritual, humanitarian, or scientific reasons.
+The disclosure movement is a loose-knit movement whose adherents generally believe governments control secret information regarding UFOs and space aliens, and who advocate for its public release for commercial, spiritual, humanitarian, or scientific reasons.
 "Disclosure" is the climactic event towards which those in the disclosure movement aspire and, according to journalist Anna Merlan, is believed by them to be "the time when the world’s governments will finally reveal everything they know about UFOs, extraterrestrials, and alien technology".
-Those associated with the disclosure movement have variously predicted Barack Obama, Bill Clinton, and Donald Trump would initiate disclosure during their presidencies.
+Those associated with the disclosure movement have variously predicted U.S. presidents Obama, Clinton, and Trump would initiate disclosure during their presidencies.
 Following the enthronement of Pope Leo XIV, University of Tennessee at Chattanooga professor Kody W. Cooper noted that some speculated he would be "the disclosure pope" and would "reveal the Vatican's UFO 'secrets.

 According to journalist Alex Seitz-Wald, "the movement has long believed the government is covering up the greatest secret in history".
 Advocate Stephen Greer has claimed, "aliens are here to help us and the military-industrial complex is hyping their danger and creating the U.S. Space Force to prepare for interplanetary war", and films such as Independence Day are indicative of "a false narrative created by covert groups striving to generate fear of ETs".
 On the internet forum AboveTopSecret, described as "a hub of ufology and conspiracy theories", adherents have debated whether government efforts to make files of UFO reports more accessible represent "the beginning of the end of the alleged cover-up or its revival".
 UFO lobbyist Stephen Bassett lauded the new efforts as part of a strategy by former insiders "to finally force the government to reveal that it has had contact with aliens for decades".
 Regarding potential revelations of extraterrestrial contact and alien technology, disclosure advocate Christopher Mellon said, "This is the biggest discovery in human history".
-Disclosure media figure Luis Elizondo has accused the government of a cover-up, saying, "You have information being locked away that can change the trajectory of [our] species".
+While testifying before Congress, disclosure media figure Luis Elizondo accused the government of a cover-up, saying, "You have information being locked away that can change the trajectory of [our] species".